 This chapter describes the user interface libraries and toolkits you can use to create a graphical interface between your application and its users.
-Refer to Table 2-3 on page 17 for a list of the manuals you can read to learn more about the topics discussed in this chapter.
+Refer to Table 2-3 for a list of the manuals you can read to learn more about the topics discussed in this chapter.